rhyslwells/Data-Archive/content/standardised/Crosstab.md

 ---
-aliases: []
+aliases:
 category:
 date modified: 27-07-2025
-tags: []
+tags:
+  - transformation
 ---
 Used to compute a simple cross-tabulation of two (or more) factors.
 It is particularly useful for computing frequency tables.
-Here's an example:

 ```python
 # Sample DataFrame